Skip to main content

 Validation blocked

 If required fields, references, or package structure fail validation, the import is blocked and the modal explains the issues.
+Common causes include schema mismatches, missing references, eILCD/ILCD XML that does not match the packaged schemas, or an invalid CAS number check digit.

 Conflict rejection